bhuvanleopard/catering-system/README.md

 > A React + TypeScript project showcasing the core features of a modern catering management platform.
 This UI demonstrates a dynamic pricing engine, a comprehensive admin dashboard, and an interactive menu builder.
 >
 >
-*(Suggestion: Record a short GIF of you interacting with the component and replace the link above.
-This is crucial for portfolio projects.)*

 ## ✨ Core Features